Drivers for a Resilient and Secure Energy Transition

 Coffee/tea and informal discussions.

-• How data centres and AI may transform economic activity.
+• How AI and infrastructure may transform economic activity.

 • How digitalisation and AI may reshape energy demand.